 At face value this makes a lot of sense, but from a user experience perspective it can be challenging.
 The problem is that it never allows for looking holistically at the entire picture.
 Decisions made in early sprints may need changing when we see their impact on functionality in later sprints.

-It also makes usability testing tricky, because you don’t yet have a minimal viable product to test with.
+It also makes usability testing tricky, because you don’t yet have a minimum viable product to test with.
 For example, how can you test information architecture without all content areas in place?

 Sophia Voychehovski proposes a solution in her talk ‘The Simplicity Imperative’.
 She suggests that instead of structuring sprints around functionality, we structure them around fidelity.

-In other words, sprint 1 might be a paper mockup of the entire minimal viable product.
+In other words, sprint 1 might be a paper mockup of the entire minimum viable product.
 Sprint 2 might be a high fidelity wireframe and sprint 3 the final build.

 It might not be necessary to run a whole project like this.
 But beginning in this way would help the UX designer see the bigger picture and result in something tangible to test much faster.